What is the role of your air filter?

 rough idle or a decrease in acceleration power.
 You can be experiencing issues with clogged air

 filters if you notice your vehicle does not accelerate as well as it used to or sounds different

 2. Reduced Emissions

-The reduced air flow doesn’t just impact the engine it also affects the emissions control systems.
+The reduced air flow doesn’t just impact the engine, it also affects the emissions control system.